-Yet learning about it was so interesting and intriguing it made me contemplate its influence on the arts.
-We walked through a part of the museum that tells the story of glass.
+We walked through the museum’s carefully crafted exhibits that tells the story of glass.
 It was thought provoking to see centuries-old artifacts on display.
-For instance, before they realized you could blow glass and created air inside pieces it was created in a mass, which meant a core of some sort had to be put in it, for the glass to be formed around it, then hollowed out.
-This would allow the core to be scooped out after creation if a vessel was going to have a hollow center.
-So interesting!
+For instance, before humans realized they could blow glass to created air pockets inside pieces (like you do when creating a bowl or vase, nowadays), for it to be created in mass centuries ago a core of some sort had to be put in it.
+The glass would be be formed around it, then hollowed out.
+This would allow the core to be scooped out after it was created, then the vessel would be a hollow center.

-I also didn’t realize natural glass is green because of the iron in it.
+It was here we learned that natural glass is green because of the iron in it.
 Or that if you add gold to clear glass it creates a pink or rose color.
-Did you know that?
 Just check out this pink Chihuly piece.
 The pink is actually a result of the addition of gold!
 Mind = blown.

-I also learned that Corning invented Gorilla Glass, the glass you may be reading this article through on your mobile phone.
-They have made some incredible innovations over the years (Pyrex is another great example) all of which you learn about at the museum.
+We also learned that Corning invented Gorilla Glass!
+That’s the glass you may be reading this article through on your mobile phone.

 The Corning Museum of Glass gift shop is one of the largest, most impressive I’ve ever seen.
-Make sure you set aside at least 15-30 minutes to explore it and pick up a few souvenirs.
+Make sure you set aside at least 15 to 30 minutes to explore it and pick up a few souvenirs.

 Showtime: Glass Blowing Demonstration